PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 unconsumed.
 Each child still executes exactly once with unchanged arguments and LayoutState, and no consumer, guard, scan, dependency, or TensorFlow import path was added.

+The following CSP-attention wrapper dispatches one indexed owner and returns the fixed one-counter dictionary `optimized_transpose_csp_attention_nhwc_chains`.
+The owner rewrites matched islands through its graph index, then prunes unused tensors unconditionally and synchronizes LayoutState only after a positive rewrite.
+The counter is therefore stable observation data but is not complete evidence for cleanup-only pruning.

+There is exactly one production call, after `_post_cleanup_sinet_preadd_resize_results` and before SA/PA MirrorPad propagation.
+It receives the live Session LayoutState and no external graph index.
+Strict characterization selects `_post_cleanup_csp_attention_stats` as its sole retention target and fixes the wrapper, one-key schema, unconditional prune, positive-only layout sync, arguments, and both boundaries.

+The retained dictionary must remain observation-only.
+It must not be used as a guard or consumer, and retention must not add graph work, alter owner mutation semantics, change the SA/PA successor, add dependencies, or create a TensorFlow import path.